Curious about the How Do We Relationship?

 What Major Themes Does ‘How Do We Relationship?’
 Explore?

-Here are the key themes that make the manga a work of critical analysis:
+Here are the key themes that make the

 - Compatibility vs. Effort: The series constantly questions if initial, “natural” compatibility is more important than the ongoing effort two people put in to understand each other.
 Miwa and Saeko are fundamentally incompatible at the start, and the story explores whether effort alone can bridge that gap.

-- Identity Outside a Relationship: The story powerfully argues that you cannot be a good partner until you are a whole person on your own.
+manga realistically portrays communication not as a single conversation but as a continuous, difficult, and often uncomfortable process.
+It shows that a lack of honest communication is what truly dooms their initial relationship. - Identity Outside a Relationship: The story powerfully argues that you cannot be a good partner until you are a whole person on your own.
 This is explored primarily through Miwa’s post-breakup journey, where she builds her own life, friends, and interests, thereby developing the self-worth she needed all along.

-- Deconstructing Idealized Romance: The manga actively subverts common romance tropes.
+manga actively subverts common romance tropes.
 There is no “love at first sight” or perfect, soulmate-style connection.
 Instead, love is portrayed as messy, difficult, and something that requires conscious work and self-awareness.

 How Does ‘How Do We Relationship?’
-Compare to Other Yuri Manga?
+Compare to Other Yuri Manga ?

 Here is a direct comparison to other major yuri titles: